-ODEON A/S may create, from time to time, update versions of the ODEON software.
+Odeon A/S may create, from time to time, update versions of the ODEON software.
 Odeon A/S reserves the right to make changes to the software or its documentation without notice.
-Major updates e.g. from Odeon 11 to Odeon 12 will be made available to registered users who have a valid Maintenance and Support Agreement or who purchase an upgrade.
-Minor service updates e.g. from v 12.0 to 12.01 or 12.1 may be made available for download and may also be used by the licensee without a valid Maintenance and Support Agreement if the hardware key permits running the update.
+Major updates e.g. from ODEON 11 to ODEON 12 will be made available to registered users who have a valid Maintenance and Support Agreement or who purchase an upgrade.
+Minor service updates e.g. from version 12.0 to 12.01 or 12.1 may be made available for download and may also be used by the licensee without a valid Maintenance and Support Agreement if the hardware key permits running the update.